hichana/udacity/P3/PROJECT/p3_project_notes.md

 		* √size of file
 		* √number of unique users
 		* √number of nodes and ways
-		* number of chosen types of nodes, like cafes, shops, etc.
+		* √number of chosen types of nodes, like cafes, shops, etc.
-		* ...

 * Report on how the data could be improved
 	* Conduct at least one investigation to back up my suggestion